simonepriuli/imongo/README.md

 #

-IMongo is a TypeScript package that provides schema validation and interaction helpers for MongoDB through Zod.
+IMongo is a TypeScript package that provides schema validation (through Zod) and connection helpers for MongoDB.

 These are some of the features that IMongo offers: